JamieGoodson/gatefold/README.md

 ### Production

 - Run `npm run build`
-- Serve preview via `npm run preview`
+- Run `node build/index.js`

+The server should now be running! 🎉

+Direct your device's browser to your Raspberry Pi's IP and port `3000` (or wherever you're hosting the app) to view Gatefold 🙂

 ## Raspotify Script

-A node script that lives on your Raspberry Pi and runs whenever the Raspotify (librespot) event hook fires (eg when the Raspotify player changed songs).
+A node script that lives on your Raspberry Pi and runs whenever the Raspotify (Librespot) event hook fires (eg when the Raspotify player changed songs).
 This sends an event to the browser app to let it know that something happened.

 ### Part 1 - The event script